 I first heard about the concept and role of a virtual assistant through “The 4-Hour Workweek” by Tim Ferriss, a book which spent more than four years on The New York Times Best Seller list.
 The book itself played a significant role in the move for entrepreneurs to ‘outsource’ their daily tasks, in particular, the types of tasks that would traditionally be considered the responsibilities of a personal assistant: inbox management, calendar management, errands, document prep and data entry.

 As online business has evolved, the types of tasks and services that now fall under the umbrella role of ‘virtual assistant’ have expanded way beyond that initial perception many people held.
 Virtual assistants still support online business owners with those important daily administrative tasks, but they’re also providing services in website building and management, writing, marketing and design.

 - Stabilize and then increase my monthly work volume due to the ongoing demand for these particular marketing services.

 A couple of years in, I decided to really put my focus on online marketing services, to keep my business growing, to enjoy the work… and… to love our everyday schedule and lifestyle.

-Here are those 5 specific in-demand services that fall into the category of online marketing, that you can learn and be paid well for as a virtual assistant or freelancer.
+Here are those 5 specific in-demand services that fall into the category of digital marketing, that you can learn and be paid well for as a virtual assistant or freelancer.